fragileeye/CLV/README.md

 # CLV
-Correlated link based OOB-LFA detection
+Correlated link based LFA detection

 ## Description of code
 + [D] 3cases: show the distribution of measured delay in varying cases